Gatlinburg, Pigeon Forge, and Smoky Mountain Weather Information

 Spring in the Smoky Mountains

 - March, April and May show a definite warming trend with high temperatures starting in the 50s and getting up to the 70s by May.
 You'll still be able to catch a glimpse of snow dusting the top peaks of the mountains.
 Weather can be variable so pack for cool and warm days.
 It can rain too, with an average of 4-6 inches per month, so be prepared for showers.
 It's perfect weather for hiking, rafting, fishing, shopping and golfing -- just about anything outdoors!

 - In the summer, expect long, warm days full of sunshine.
 Average temperatures are in the 60s and 70s with highs barely into the 80s.
 You can look for a beautiful Smoky Mountain haze lacing the mountainsides.
 The 5-6 inches of rain per month usually falls in the afternoon.
 You can enjoy hiking, rafting, horseback riding, shopping, visiting Dollywood - anything outdoors.
 Be sure to pack warm weather wear, but don't forget to bring a windbreaker for cooler nights and afternoon showers.

-Gatlinburg has something for everyone to do in terms of activities and Goldilocks temperatures -- never too hot or too cold.
+Gatlinburg has something for everyone to do in terms of things to do and Goldilocks temperatures -- never too hot or too cold.
 Just remember that it can cool down overnight in the higher elevations, no matter what time of year it is.
 Be sure to choose the best hotel in the area for your vacation.